UD-CISC374/educational-game-design-document-matt-vermont-and-daniel-warszawski/egdd.md

 - *Connect the left segment of pipe with the right segment of pipe by typing in a numeric value representing the angle the missing piece should be oriented at*
 - *Correct and Incorrect noises/visuals*
 - *After completing so many correct answers a message is displayed*
+- *Connect individual pipe pieces to create a resulting piece*

 # Learning Aspects